kjaqaman/DC-MSS/README.md

 # DC-MSS
-Divide-and-Conquer Moment Scaling Spectrum diffusion analysis
+Divide-and-Conquer Moment Scaling Spectrum transient diffusion analysis

 DC-MSS is a transient motion analysis software (written in Matlab) that is designed to: